By Jane Barthelemy.

 Stand up straight with your feet shoulder-width apart.
 Begin shaking with a gentle up-and down-motion as you breathe freely and fully.
 The arms can be either hung loose or actively shake them too.
 Every minute you shake loosens and frees congestion, aids the synovial fluid, and helps the lymph do its job of carrying away toxins in your body.
 Optimum time to shake is 20 minutes.
 More than 35 minutes brings you little benefit.
 But even a little shaking brings great benefit.
 While you shake, visualize the organs cleaning, the bones and joints freeing, and your body filling with light.

-- Notice what triggers you, and practice compassionate forgiveness.
+- Notice what triggers you.
+Practice compassionate forgiveness.

 This is a tough exercise, however it’s worth the effort.
 The harder it is for you, the more benefit you receive.
 Example, if your partner or the current leader in power bugs you, make it your internal practice to bless, permit, and feel compassion and forgiveness for that person.
 Say inside to yourself:“Whoops!
 Sorry, I’m now giving this person the benefit of the doubt – filling my heart and body with love, compassion and respect for that person.”